 - Salty Cashews.
 I can’t resist the salty crunch of some cashews in my curry chicken salad.
 I love the crunch with the creamy curry chicken salad.
 (See our Mix it Up! section below for other nuts that work well)

 - A Creamy Curry Dressing.
 And, the star of the show = our creamy curry dressing!
-This simple dressing is made from mayonnaise, curry powder, fresh lemon or lime juice, salt, and pepper.
+This simple creamy dressing is made from mayonnaise, curry powder, fresh lemon or lime juice, salt, and black pepper.
 It’s creamy without being too heavy, and the balance of flavors is lovely with the ingredients in the salad.

 - WITH BREAD OR TOAST.
 Bread and toast are two easy options that work well.
 I like toast best, since it’s a bit more structured, and I love the crunch of the toast with the creaminess of the curry chicken salad.